Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Attribute Data

-This section describes the format for storing attribute data within I3S layers as part of the scene service cache along with geometry, texture and material resources, in an optimized renderer friendly format.
+Attribute data is stored within I3S layers as part of the Scene Service cache along with geometry, texture, and material resources in an optimized, render friendly format.

-By attribute data we mean the tabular information stored as an attribute of a feature class, which is the primary input source of scene services.
+Attribute data is the primary input source for scene services.
+It is the tabular information stored as an attribute of a feature class.

-Attribute data for all features in a node is stored and made available as discrete, per field resource called **_attribute_**.
-The number of attribute resources correspond to the number of fields the service publisher opted to include in the scene cache.
+Attribute data for all features in a node are stored and available as discrete, per field resource called **attribute**.
+The number of attribute resources corresponds to the number of fields in the scene cache.

-A key concept of this storage model is that the order in which attribute values are stored within any _attribute_ resource, is the same as the order in which the feature geometries are stored within the geometry resource of that node.
-This allows clients who fetch these resources to render each node efficiently - using direct array access to retrieve feature attribute(s) without the need for object-id based attribute lookups.
+Attributes values are stored in the attribute resource in the same order as feature geometries are stored within the geometry resource of the node.
+This allows clients who fetch these resources to render each node efficiently through direct array access instead of object-id based attribute lookups.

-For cases where object-id based access to attributes is needed, the _attribute_ resource representing the _object-id_ field stores the object-id values of each feature within the node - in the same storage order as the geometry resource.
+When access to the object-id is needed, the _attribute_ resource representing the object-id field stores the object-id values of each feature within the node, just like the geometry resource.
 This facilitates object-id based access.
 Clients can also build an object-id to array-index dictionary for cases where large numbers of object-id based attribute or geometry look ups within a node are needed.
-(Note: the following ways of referring to the ObjectId of a feature are equivalent in these and other I3S specifications: ObjectId, object-id, OID, FID).

-When the same feature is included in multiple nodes at different levels of detail, the corresponding attributes for the feature are also included as _attribute_ resource/s of each node it is present in.
+When the same feature is included in more than one node at different levels of detail, the corresponding attributes for the feature are also included as attribute resources in each node.
 This redundancy in attribute storage allows each node to be rendered independently of any other node.

-Metadata on each _attribute_ resource is made available to clients via the <a href="../profiles/meshpyramids/examples/3dSceneLayer.js">scene service layer</a>.
-When attributes are present within the scene cache, the _resourcePattern_ array in the layers store (layers[id].store.resourcePattern) will include a value called _Attributes_, indicating attributes are a required resource, utilized for attribute driven symbolization and rendering.
-In addition to the _resourcePattern_, additional metadata present in the _fields_ array (_layers[id].fields[id]_) and  _attributeStorageInfo_ array (_layers[id].attributeStorageInfo[id]_), further describe each attribute resource.
+Metadata on each _attribute_ resource is made available to clients via the scene service layer.
+When attributes are present within the scene cache, the resourcePattern array in the layers store (layers[id].store.resourcePattern) will include a value called attributes.
+The attributes value indicates that attributes are a required resource, utilized for attribute driven symbolization and rendering.
+In addition to the resourcePattern, additional metadata in the fields array (layers[id].fields[id]) and attributeStorageInfo array (_layers[id].attributeStorageInfo[id]_), further describe each attribute resource.

 These metadata allow clients to initialize and allocate any required client side resources prior to accessing any attributes of interest.